beckym223/manual_work/E6_long_edited.md

 year are used to pay concurrent benefits.
 There is not the kind of asset accumulation and finan- cial investment that there would be in a private
-16 Feldstein and Liebman (2002a) provides a survey for  the Handbook of Public Economics of the large theoretical  and empirical literature on Social Security.
-See also my Ely
-Lecture to the American Economic Association (Feldstein,  1996a) and a forthcoming article in the Journal of Economic  Perspectives (Feldstein, 2005b) that deals with the current reform debate in more detail.

 ### ---Economics-2005-0-17.txt---